-The goals of the School Resource Officer program are to provide a safe learning environment and help reduce school violence while improving perceptions and relations between students, staff and law enforcement officials.
+The goals of the School Resource Officer program are to provide a safe learning and working environment and help reduce school violence while building relationships and community collaboration between students, staff and law enforcement officials.

 2. PSD Principles of Community